The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems

 BM indicates the exact probability distribution of the Boltzmann machine and AM corresponds to the approximated probability distribution of some other model.
 The sum runs over all possible neuron configurations $c$.
 The probabilities are approximated by the corresponding histograms of the history of the trajectory in the configuration space.

-Figures~\ref{fig:ising} and~\ref{fig:isingref} show the absolute value of the magnetization for the Ising model with a vanishing external magnetic field for the dynamics without and with a refractory mechanism.
+The upper row of Figure~\ref{fig:refractory} shows the absolute value of the magnetization for the Ising model with a vanishing external magnetic field for the dynamics without and with a refractory mechanism.
 The observables are computed for the $\textnormal{LM}^2$ and the $\textnormal{OU}^2$ process for different values of $\epsilon$ and for the $\textnormal{LM}^{1\textnormal{F}}$ and the $\textnormal{OU}^{1\textnormal{F}}$ process.
 In Figure~\ref{fig:errorall}, the deviation of the derived inverse critical temperatures is plotted in dependency of $\epsilon$ for the processes without a refractory mechanism.
 Figure~\ref{fig:isiingepsdep} illustrates the convergence of the considered processes for vanishing $\epsilon$.
 The resulting deviations reflect the magnitude of errors in the representation of the activation function.
 This reinforces, together with the results of Figure~\ref{fig:refractory}, the argument that already small changes in the activation function can lead to large deviations in the resulting observables.
 This argument also explains the partially worse performance of the processes for the dynamics with a refractory mechanism.

 The observables exhibit for the $\textnormal{LM}^2$ and the $\textnormal{OU}^2$ process the same tendency as the results for the $4$-state clock model, despite their different sources of errors.
 The equilibrium distributions are shifted to smaller values of $\beta$ as described in the discussion of Section~\ref{sec:clockmodel}.
 As before, the shift grows with larger values of $\beta$ and of $\epsilon$.
-The similar behaviour of the $\textnormal{OU}^2$ process can be justified by the similar trend in the deviation of the activation functions of the two processes.
+The similar behavior of the $\textnormal{OU}^2$ process can be justified by the similar trend in the deviation of the activation functions of the two processes.
 The higher rate of convergence of the $\textnormal{LM}^2$ process is a result of the different source of errors.

-The comparison of the Kullback-Leibler divergence of the different processes in Figures~\ref{fig:kul} and~\ref{fig:kulref} reinforces the better representation of the logistic distribution by the sign-dependent processes and illustrates again the dependency on $\epsilon$.
+The comparison of the Kullback-Leibler divergence of the different processes in the lower row of Figure~\ref{fig:refractory} reinforces the better representation of the logistic distribution by the sign-dependent processes and illustrates again the dependency on $\epsilon$.